Double Outlet Right Ventricle in Children

 - Sleepiness or unresponsiveness

 Surgery may greatly ease or stop these symptoms.
-That is especially the case if the surgery happens very early in life.
+That is even more likely if the surgery happens very early in life.

 How is double outlet right ventricle diagnosed in a child?

-Sometimes, healthcare providers can diagnose DORV in a fetus, before the birth of the baby.
+Sometimes healthcare providers can diagnose DORV in a baby during pregnancy.
 A diagnosis after birth starts with a health history and physical exam.
 A cardiologist will need to do tests to make the diagnosis as well.
 The most important of these is an echocardiogram.
 This test shows the structure of the heart and the blood flow through the heart.

 You may need other tests, too.
 These might include:

-- Electrocardiogram (ECG), to check the heart rhythm
+- Electrocardiogram (ECG).
+This is done to check the heart rhythm.

-- Chest X-ray, to look at heart size and the lungs
+- Chest X-ray.
+This looks at heart size and the lungs.

-- Cardiac MRI, to look at the structure of the heart
+- Cardiac MRI.
+This is done to look at the structure of the heart.

-- Cardiac catheterization, to get more information about the pressures in the different chambers of the heart and in the lungs
+- Cardiac catheterization.
+This is done to get more information about the pressures in the different chambers of the heart and in the lungs.

-- Blood tests, to look for oxygen levels in the blood or other factors
+- Blood tests.
+These tests look for oxygen levels in the blood or other factors.

 How is double outlet right ventricle treated in a child?

 DORV can be treated with surgery.
 Surgery can correct blood flow so that it moves the right way from the left ventricle to the aorta and from the right ventricle to the pulmonary artery.
-Surgery is also needed to fix the defect in the ventricular wall, as well as any other heart defects.
+Surgery is also needed to fix the defect in the ventricular wall.
+And it can fix any other heart defects.
 The type of surgery will depend on the subtype and exact anatomy of the DORV and other heart problems.
 The timing of surgery varies.
-Healthcare providers may recommend it soon after birth, within the first few months of life, or later.
+Healthcare providers may advise it soon after birth, within the first few months of life, or later.
 Some infants with DORV will need more than one surgery.
 The outcome depends on the type of DORV, other heart problems, and overall health at age of diagnosis.